samuelhbne/vpn-launchpad/README.md

 ```
 Now setup your browser and other applications to work with the newly built proxy and enjoy.
 ###### How can I change the configuration of the local proxy?
 Modify client-sslocal/sslocal.env as your wish.
-No worries for the VPN host and part. vlp-client-sslocal will take care them.
+No worries for the VPN host, port, password or encryption method. vlp-client-sslocal will generate them automaticlly from existing server-ssserver configuration.
 ```
 # ignore this line, vlp-client-sslocal will take care it
 SSHOST=13.114.130.186